neonious/CentralNodeWallet/README.md

 ### index.js
 The actual wallet API

-async function create(web3, privateKey)
-Creates a new wallet without addresses.
+async function create(web3, privateKey, onlyEstimate) Creates a new wallet without addresses.
 Private key of the central account is needed because the wallet is a smart contract which gets deployed.
 Returns the wallet's address.
 Note that the wallet's address cannot be paid, it is only to manage the wallet.
+If onlyEstimate is true, returns estimated gas cost without actually doing the transaction.

-async function addAddresses(web3, privateKey, walletAddr, addrCount) Adds the specific number of addresses to the wallet.
+async function addAddresses(web3, privateKey, walletAddr, addrCount, onlyEstimate) Adds the specific number of addresses to the wallet.
 Is a transaction with the wallet smart contract.
+If onlyEstimate is true, returns estimated gas cost without actually doing the transaction.

 async function getAddresses(web3, walletAddr)
 Returns the addresses of the wallet.
 These addresses can be paid via ETH or ERC20 tokens.